pepopowitz/tdd-workshop/module-3/README.md

 Code katas are generally not real-world problems.
 They have well-defined specifications and rules.

 Code katas are more about developing a practice, and less about solving the underlying problems.
 Katas are intended to help you build a testing habit.
-By practicing tests

-The more you practice TDD, the sooner it becomes your default approach to a problem.
-Katas are a means to help you get there.
+The more you practice TDD on sample problems, the sooner TDD becomes your default approach to real problems.

 ## Ground Rules
 * No code without tests